Neil Jenkins: Career

-In October 2000, Jenkins was given an MBE for services to sport.
+In October 2000, Jenkins was made an MBE for services to sport.
 He picked up the MBE from Buckingham Palace before being flown back to the Welsh capital by helicopter for a rugby match in which he scored all 24 points for Cardiff in their 24–14 win over Saracens.

 In 2001, Jenkins became the first ever rugby player to break the 1,000 international points mark, with a 28-point haul featuring a Full House of a try, conversion, drop-goal, and penalty against France in Paris.

 Jenkins went on the 2001 British & Irish Lions tour to Australia, but was carrying an injury, allowing English fly-half Jonny Wilkinson to become the preferred fly-half and goalkicker.
 However, Jenkins did gain his fourth Lions cap as a late replacement in the second test.

 Kicking always remained his major strength – in the 2003-04 Celtic League, he was successful with a world record 44 consecutive kicks at goal for the now defunct Celtic Warriors.

 His final match for Wales was on 1 November 2002 in Wrexham against Romania, with Wales winning 40–3.
 Jenkins was left out of Wales' 2003 Rugby World Cup squad, and subsequently announced his retirement from international rugby after an 11-year career.

 During his 87 caps for Wales he scored 1,049 points (11 tries, 130 conversions, 235 penalties and 10 drop goals) and a further 41 points (1 conversion and 13 penalties) during his four caps for the British & Irish Lions for a grand total of 1,090 points.
 He retired as the only player to score over 1,000 points in international rugby.
 Jenkins' world record was subsequently broken by Jonny Wilkinson.

 Despite the early public criticism, Jenkins has established himself as one of the most recognisable figures in Welsh rugby and many rugby fans hold him in extremely high regard.
 Although he is no longer the leading points scorer in Test history, he is still considered to be one of the most accomplished goalkickers in rugby.

 Coaching career

 In the autumn of 2004 Jenkins returned to the Welsh Rugby Union in the capacity of Kicking Skills Coach, working with the then newly formed WRU Academies to improve the future generations of outside halves.
-In the summer of 2006 he returned to the National Squad set up as Skills Coach, where he first worked for Gareth Jenkins during the 2007 Rugby World Cup campaign and subsequently Warren Gatland's new-look management team.
+In the summer of 2006, he returned to the National Squad set up as Skills Coach where he first worked for Gareth Jenkins during the 2007 Rugby World Cup campaign and subsequently Warren Gatland's new-look management team.

 During the 2007–2008 season, Jenkins helped the Welsh national team to a second Six Nations Grand Slam in four years.